housecanary/hc-api-python/README.rst

 The ApiClient class provides a few wrappers which contain various methods for calling the different API endpoints.

-The `property wrapper`_ is used for calling the Analytics API Property endpoints as well as the Value Report and Rental Report endpoints.
+The property wrapper is used for calling the Analytics API Property endpoints as well as the Value Report and Rental Report endpoints.

-The `block wrapper`_ is used for calling the Analytics API Block endpoints.
+The block wrapper is used for calling the Analytics API Block endpoints.

-The `zip wrapper`_ is used for calling the Analytics API Zip endpoints.
+The zip wrapper is used for calling the Analytics API Zip endpoints.

-The `msa_wrapper`_ is used for calling the Analytics API MSA endpoints.
+The msa wrapper is used for calling the Analytics API MSA endpoints.

-.. _property_wrapper:

 Property Endpoints
 ~~~~~~~~~~~~~~~~~~